anishgoyal24/Backward-Elimination/README.md

 Pass the features(X) followed by the labels(y) and the significance level you want to consider into the backward_eliminaton function.
 It will return the optimised dataset.

+NOTE: No need to pass the dataset with the variable column already added.
+It will automatically add the column.

 Import the following libraries for the code to work properly.

 import pandas as pd